-One of the places in Western Australia that we most wanted to visit on our trip was the small island Rottnest Island outside of Perth.
+One of the places in Western Australia that we most wanted to visit on our trip was the small island Rottnest Iceland outside of Perth.
 Here you will not only find some of the world's finest beaches, but also "the world's happiest animal" - quokkas.

 We really waited until the last minute before booking our day trip to Rottnest Island.
 The month of June in Perth means winter, with the risk of windy days and rain.
 We therefore planned four days in Perth during the trip, so that we could choose to go to Rottnest on the day that would give us the best weather.
 Our second day in Perth the weather gods were on our side.
 18-20 degrees, sunny and light winds.
 A perfect weather forecast for a day on Rottnest Island.